Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Type the last name of the last editor as described for the previous editors except do not insert a comma for the last initial.
 Only add a space.

-Add the abbreviation for editors in parentheses (Eds.) followed by a period and space
+Add the abbreviation for editors in parentheses: (Eds.) followed by a period and a space.

 Figure E3-3: Three Editors